 Gravitational potential energy

-The energy an object possesses due to its position in a gravitational field.
-Near the Earth's surface, the change in GPE depends on the vertical height change.
+The energy stored in an object due to its position in a gravitational fieldA region of space in which a mass experiences a gravitational force..
+The GPE store increases when an object moves up and decreases when it moves down.
+Near the Earth's surface, the change depends only on the vertical height change.

-The energy an object possesses due to its position in a gravitational field.
-Near the Earth's surface, the change in GPE depends on the vertical height change.
+The energy stored in an object due to its position in a gravitational fieldA region of space in which a mass experiences a gravitational force..
+The GPE store increases when an object moves up and decreases when it moves down.
+Near the Earth's surface, the change depends only on the vertical height change.

 $$\Delta E_p = mg\Delta h$$

-- Only the vertical change in height matters, not the path taken or the distance along a slope
+- Only the vertical change in height $\Delta h$ matters.
+The path taken and the distance along a slope are irrelevant.

 Common Mistake